SinisterLight/node-cooker/README.md

-node-cooker Cookbook
+node-cooker
 ====================
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwhich.
+Chef Cookbook for installation and deployment of node.js apps

 Requirements
 ------------
-TODO: List your cookbook requirements.
+TODO: List cookbook requirements.
 Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

 e.g.
 #### packages